Read time 4 minutes

 Exchange mailboxes can be exported directly from the Exchange database to Outlook PST file without any complex commands.
 An easy method to do that is through a reliable professional tool, Kernel for Exchange Server.

-Exchange Server recovery software not only repairs corrupt offline EDB files, but also supports mailbox export to Outlook PST file format.
+Exchange Recovery software not only repairs corrupt offline EDB files, but also supports mailbox export to Outlook PST file format.
 It converts EDB mailboxes to PST files and allows moving only desired data (with smart filters) after previewing the mailboxes items.
 Users can move mailboxes from offline EDB file of all Exchange Server versions (even older than Exchange 2010) to PST and destinations such as live Exchange, Microsoft 365 and Outlook profiles.

 Summing up